objecttrouve/convenience-matchers/README.md

 A [`TypeSafeMatcher`](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/TypeSafeMatcher.html) with fluently formulatable expectations about an `Iterable`.

 ### Concept & Goals

+Have you ever spent time wondering *which* item caused a mismatch when a collection `Matcher` failed?
+Have you ever asked yourself whether that matcher was sensitive to the size of the `Collection`?
+Have you ever wondered if the item order was playing a role?

+The `FluentIterableMatcher` addresses such sources of confusion.
+It produces an error description that tells you exactly which items in the `Iterable` need more attention.
+It has a fluent API to specify requirements beyond items, such as size or order.

+Here's a typical example:

 ```
 // [...]
+import static org.objecttrouve.testing.matchers.ConvenientMatchers.anIterableOf;

 @Ignore("Failing intentionally.")
 public class Examples {